kkrruumm/kkrruumm/README.md

 ### hey

-i do sysadmin things, computer science student
+i do sysadmin things, student

 foss is the only option